jdegand/angular-cat-wiki/README.md

 - NgOptimizedImage seems very similar to Next's Legacy Image.
 A lot of the same attributes carry over.
 - In the Next version, I used Image with `HeroImage-md.png`.
 I could do the same with NgOptimizedImage but right now I used a picture tag with the multiple images for different screen sizes.
 - HeroImage div width is too short on very large screens.
+- Ragdoll and Norwegian Forest Cat are good breeds to test image filtering.
+Ragdoll has enough pictures where you can refresh many times and if I there are only 5 bottom images, then the duplicate of the main image is gone.
+This doesn't account for duplicates in the extra images themselves.
+You need to convert the array to a set and then convert back to an array to eliminate duplicates from extra images array.
+The catapi is aware of duplicate images but not much work has been done on the api in a while.

 ## Continued Development